Most leaseholders must pay an annual ground rent to the freeholder as a condition of their lease.

 - have been in arrears for three years or more

 - owe £350 or more in ground rent (or a combination of ground rent, services charges and administration charges)

 If you can't afford to pay what you owe before the hearing, you are normally given at least four weeks to do so.
-You will probably also have to pay your freeholder’s legal costs.

 If you pay what you owe, the legal action automatically stops.
 This is called relief from forfeiture.
 Your lease continues as before.